noha-samir/pet_store/README.md

 Run endpoints using postman or any other tool
-  - APIs will be attached in the project as a collection named >> "cognitev APIs.postman_collection.json
+  - APIs will be attached in the project as a collection named >> "cognitev APIs.postman_collection.json each API has its test cases to pass.

 ## ⛏️ Built Using <a name = "built_using"></a>